 Expert mechanics and scooter enthusiasts all over the world customize their scooters this way, primarily to prepare them for racing.
 If you are one, or know someone with that kind of knowledge, you can go down this route.

-A much easier solution is to reduce the weight the scooter needs to drag around constantly.
+A much easier solution, however, is to reduce the weight the scooter needs to drag around constantly.
 Adding 15 kilograms of grocery bags will definitely make those steep hills harder for the scooter.

 A great example of this comes from a friend of mine.

-If you can eliminate some carry weight (without reducing safety!), do that and see if your scooter has an easier time when going uphill.
+If you can eliminate some carry weight (without reducing safety!), do that.
+Chances are, your scooter will have an easier time going uphill.

 Can an electric scooter stop while climbing a hill?